KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/features.md

 The settings are now split into two rows which leaves enough room for the parameters to be adjustet without the space restrictions.

+Scale settings are now being saved on the browser side.
+It must be kept in mind that if the browser / workstation is switched or KOLIBRI Cloud is opened in an incognito window the settings will be reset to the default value.
+Furthermore, the scale settings do not distinguish between devices.

 ![New layout for scale settings](/img/scale_settings.png "New layout for scale settings")

 ---